-To install the agent on a Solaris x64 node
+To install the agent on an AIX node

-- 1 Log in as superuser. - Make sure that the agent is not already installed.
+- 1 Log in as superuser. - 2 Make sure that the agent is not already installed.
 Navigate to /opt/VRTSagents/ha/bin and list the contents of the directory.

 If the command returns the VCS agents for Oracle, you can skip this procedure.